gauravtendolkar/gauravtendolkar.github.io/docs/_posts/2024-05-27-Optimising-the-Training-Loop.markdown

 posted:   May 29, 2024
 categories: Super-Fast-LLM-Training
 ---
+In previous posts, we built a data collection pipeline and trained a byte pair encoder tailored to our data for our custom LLM training.
+Before, we define the LLM architecture, let's dive into some optimisation techniques that will help us save (a lot of) time and money.

 The diagram below is a chart from the paper [Scaling Laws for Neural Language Models](https://arxiv.org/abs/2001.08361) by OpenAI.
 The paper examines the test performance of a trained Language Model in relation to the model's size, data volume, training duration, and model shape.

 ![Test performance of a trained Language Model in relation to the model's size, data volume, training duration, and model shape](/assets/images/Optimising_the_Training_Loop/1.png)